-SwRI is collaborating with a team to design, build, and operate a 10-MWe (megawatt electric) pilot plant for demonstrating supercritical carbon dioxide (sCO2) power cycles at our headquarters in San Antonio.
-Vist Supercritical Transformational Electric Power (STEP) to learn more.
-SwRI researchers are striving to make the idea of cleaner, cheaper power a reality by advancing power plant components that are smaller and therefore more cost-effective. sCO2 power cycles also offer the advantage of burning far fewer fossil fuels, reducing the harmful impact on the environment.
+SwRI is collaborating with a team to design, build, and operate a 10-MWe (megawatt electric) supercritical CO2 pilot plant for demonstrating supercritical carbon dioxide (sCO2) power cycles at our headquarters in San Antonio.
+Visit Supercritical Transformational Electric Power Pilot Plant (STEP) to learn more.
+SwRI researchers are striving to make the idea of cleaner, cheaper power a reality by advancing power plant components that are smaller and therefore more cost-effective. sCO2 power cycles also offer the advantage of burning far fewer fossil fuels, reducing the impact on the environment.

-Electricity is generated by converting resources such as hydrostatic pressure, sun, coal, natural gas or wind into electrical currents that result in the power we use in our daily lives.
+Electricity is generated by converting resources such as hydrostatic pressure, solar energy, coal, natural gas, or wind into electrical currents that result in the power we use in our daily lives.
 Most power plants in the U.S. are thermal conversion plants.

-Most natural gas plants begin the process of generating power by first combusting natural gas, which results in hot gas pressure that turns a turbine.
-The spinning turbine connects to a generator, which in turn spins wire coils to create electricity.
-This is known as a Brayton cycle, whereas plants that replace the natural gas with steam are utilizing the Rankine cycle.
+Most natural gas plants begin the process of generating power by first combusting natural gas with compressed air, which results in hot gas pressure that turns a turbine.
+This is typically an open cycle and is the principle behind both aircraft and land-based gas turbines.
+For power generation, the spinning turbine connects to a generator, which in turn spins wire coils to create electricity.
+This is known as a Brayton cycle, whereas plants that utilize steam in a closed-loop are utilizing the Rankine cycle.

-sCO2 power cycles replace water or natural gas with supercritical carbon dioxide.
+sCO2 power cycles replace water or steam with supercritical carbon dioxide.
 Benefits of this process include:

 - The supercritical state of sCO2 makes it a highly efficient fluid to generate power because small changes in temperature or pressure cause significant shifts in its density.
 Replacing steam or air with sCO2 as a thermal medium increases efficiency by as much as 10 percent.